akazukin5151/metroani/settings/README.md

 ![states](puml/render/states.png)

-## Translation
+## Translation (for state)

-A collection of values that every translation for the terminus and train state.
+A collection of values that every translation for the train state has.

 - `name` (string) - the name of the terminus/state in a language
 - `font` (string) - the font to use for this language (some fonts cannot display CJK)